kurtlmartin/kurtlmartin.github.io/_posts/2018-05-12-Path-forward.md

 Each year I will review my years progress by grading myself and create new goals for the next year.

 ## 2018 Goals
--Complete the above list.
+* Complete the above list.
--Start work on ML
+* Start work on ML